john-s-lin/desert/docs/design/20240409_hermes_architecture/20240409_hermes_architecture.md

 new_efficiency = efficiency - burnout_rate
 ```

-Another implementation for burnout rate can be exponential decay such that early instances do not deplete doctor efficiency but rapidly degrades over time.
+Another implementation for burnout rate can be exponential decay such that early instances do not deplete doctor efficiency as quickly in the beginning, but the efficiency rapidly degrades over time.

 ```python
 new_efficiency = efficiency * (1 - burnout_rate)